rathaROG/lapx/benchmark.md

 # 🏆 Quick Benchmark

+The [benchmark.py](.github/test/benchmark.py) is **not** intended for scientific research or competitive evaluation.
+Instead, it provides a quick and accessible way for you to run benchmark tests on your own machine.
+You can also find a collection of interesting results gathered from various major platforms and architectures below.

 ## 💡 Run the quick benchmark

-To see some quick benchmark results for these functions, simply run the [benchmark.py](.github/test/benchmark.py):
+To see some quick benchmark results for these functions, simply run:

 ```
 pip install "lapx>=0.6.0"